eclipse/openmcx/Readme.md

 ![OpenMCx](open_mcx_logo.png "OpenMCx")
 =======================================

-OpenMCx is an extendable, tool-neutral co-simulation framework based on [Modelica](https://www.modelica.org/) standards with the goal of supporting advanced simulation applications with a heterogenous toolchain in a distributed collaborative development process.
+OpenMCx is an extendable, tool-neutral co-simulation framework based on [Modelica Association](https://www.modelica.org/) standards with the goal of supporting advanced simulation applications with a heterogenous toolchain in a distributed collaborative development process.
 It provides a flexible way of combining simulation models from different vendors and sources into one co-simulation model which can also be executed in